-Do you fit some of the qualities listed above, have an interest in working in the public sector, or are you simply keen to learn more?
+Do you fit some of the qualities listed above, have an interest in working as a public servant, or are you simply keen to learn more about the civil service?
 To find out if our Online Masters of Public Administration could add value to your skillset, please fill out our ‘request for information’ form and a member of our Admissions Team will be in touch.

 1. UNKNOWN (2016) Leveraging partnerships and learning from devolution to engage communities.
 Local Government Association [online] Available at: <https://local.gov.uk/leveraging-partnerships-and-learning-devolution-engage-communities> [Accessed 22.11.2017]